gimp-ci/docker-jenkins-gimp/README.md

         meant for the CI environment to auto-promote its own images.

     make dockerhub-publish
         Publishes the latest stable images to the official GIMP Docker Hub site.
-Assumes make promotion and docker login have been run.
+Assumes "make promotion" and "docker login" have been run.
         This target is meant to be run by the CI environment.
 ```

 # Run end to end testing